Combining Evidence Across Filtrations: Characterizing adjusters as -lifters

 In \citet{dawid2011probability,dawid2011insuring,shafer2011test,koolen2014buy}, an adjuster is defined as a deterministic function that turns the running maximum of a test supermartingale into a process that is upper-bounded by another test supermartingale.
 These early works show that their definition is equivalent to the analytic definition of adjusters~\eqref{eqn:adjuster_intgdefn}.
 We shall refer to their definition as \emph{game-theoretic} because it views a test supermartingale as the wealth of a skeptic who bets against the null.
 In this view, an adjuster is a function that turns the running maximum of a skeptic's wealth into a valid bet (i.e., the skeptic is not expected to make money if the data comes from the null).
 We include a game-theoretic interpretation of $\e$-lifting in Section~\ref{sec:game_theoretic}.

 Here, our main question is how this game-theoretic characterization of adjusters relates, if at all, to their ability to lift e-processes across filtrations.
 The first point of connection is that the existence of an upper-bounding test supermartingale is a characterizing property of e-processes~\citep[][lemma 6]{ramdas2020admissible}.
-Then, in our context, an adjuster can be understood as a function that maps the running maximum of a test supermartingale, for $P$ in $\bbG$, into an e-process for $P$ in $\bbG$ (the same filtration).
-Then, by generalizing this definition to a condition that only involves e-processes, we will ultimately show how the game-theoretic notion is equivalent to a function being an \emph{$\e$-lifter} that can lift arbitrary e-processes across filtrations.
+Based on this characterization, an adjuster can be understood as a function that maps the running maximum of a test supermartingale, for $P$ in $\bbG$, into an e-process for $P$ in $\bbG$ (the same filtration).
+By generalizing the game-theoretic definition to a condition that only involves e-processes, we will show how the characterization is equivalent to a function being an \emph{$\e$-lifter} that can lift arbitrary e-processes across filtrations.

 Characterizing adjusters as $\e$-lifters gives us a (partial) converse to Theorem~\ref{thm:e_lifting}.
 As illustrated earlier, adjusting an e-process is not entirely free because we sacrifice some evidence to achieve validity in the finer filtration.
 A natural question is then: